arduino/nicla-sense-me-fw/README.md

 ## Repo structure

 ------------
 [Arduino_BHY2](Arduino_BHY2) - is the library to be included when making sketches for Nicla.
-It can be used for configuring bhi's sensors and for retrieving bhi's sensors data either from a sketch running on Nicla (standalone mode)  or from an external device (thorugh ESLOV or BLE).
+It can be used for configuring bhi's sensors and for retrieving bhi's sensors data either from a sketch running on Nicla (standalone mode)  or from an external device (through ESLOV or BLE).

 In [examples](Arduino_BHY2/examples) there are already working examples for both scenarios:
 - Standalone mode - [Standalone](Arduino_BHY2/examples/Standalone/Standalone.ino) exploits bhi's sensors directly from Nicla.